stanislavkhatko/stanislavkhatko.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my corner of the web!
-I'm Stan, a Full-stack web engineer living a nomad live with family.
+I'm Stan, a Full-stack web engineer from <a href='/blog/tag/ukraine'>Ukraine</a> 🇺🇦, living a nomad live with family.

 Software was something I fall in love since I got my first PC, I was the one to know the right program and solve computer problem instead of spending hours gaming as my friends.
 I should say it made me a problem solver back then.

 Despite financial (Accounting) and after a Management education I found myself in web development, and it was a pushing dreaming power since then.

-I write on <a href='#'>JavaScript</a> lately, though got PHP background.
+I love <a href='/blog/tag/javascript'>JavaScript</a>, though got major <a href='/blog/tag/php'>PHP</a> background.

-When I'm not coding and usually on weekends, you can find me visiting many <a href='/blog'>places</a>.
+When I'm not coding and usually on weekends, you can find me visiting <a href='/blog/tag/wanders'>places</a> around the globe.
 I believe in people, and I strive to be a good particle of the world.

 Feel free to explore my <a href='/projects'>portfolio</a> to get a glimpse into my world.
 If you have any questions or would like to collaborate, don't hesitate to reach out!